sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter5/network_manager.md

 # Chapter 5: Network Manager

-**NOTE**: The standard way to generate entanglement is using the `app` module, which is discussed in chapter 6.
-The purpose of this chapter is explaining what is happening under the hood at the network management module.
+**NOTE**: The standard way to generate entanglement is to use the `app` module, which is discussed in chapter 6.
+The purpose of this chapter is to explain what is happening under the hood in the network management module.

 ---